-NPTCBC have established procedures for the identification, maintenance and disposition of OHSEP records.
-These shall be kept so as to demonstrate that NPTCBC maintains an OHSEP system that conforms to the relevant legislation appropriate to its undertakings.
+NPTCBC have established procedures for the identification, maintenance and disposition of health and safety records.
+These shall be kept so as to demonstrate that NPTCBC maintains a health and safety system that conforms to the relevant legislation appropriate to its undertakings.
 These are maintained in accordance with Control of Records and Documents Health and Safety Procedure HSP/06.
 The maintenance of such records includes, but is not restricted to the following areas of associated documentation:

 - Inspection and site visit records

 - Non-compliance activities

-- Review meetings and records of Management decisions
+- Review meetings and records of management decisions

-- OH&S Policy, Organisation and Arrangement documents
+- Health and Safety Policy, Organisation and Arrangements documents

-- Occupational health clinical record
+- Occupational Health clinical record

-All arrangements necessary for the control of internal and external OHSEP documentation relevant to NPTCBC's undertakings are controlled by the Control of Records and Documents Health and Safety Procedure.
-This Procedure also identifies the archiving arrangements required for the preservation of documents and data for legal and for reference purposes and details how documents pertaining to OHSEP are to be prepared, approved, controlled, retained, modified, stored and reviewed.
+All arrangements necessary for the control of internal and external health and safety documentation relevant to NPTCBC's undertakings are controlled by the Control of Records and Documents Health and Safety Procedure.
+This Procedure also identifies the archiving arrangements required for the preservation of documents and data for legal and for reference purposes and details how documents pertaining to health and safety are to be prepared, approved, controlled, retained, modified, stored and reviewed.

-All Health and Safety Procedures and other related OHSEP documentation that are issued for internal use by NPTCBC are controlled through the use of the Intranet system.
+All Health and Safety Procedures and other related health and safety documentation that are issued for internal use by NPTCBC are controlled through the use of the Intranet system.
 Changes and current revision status of the documents are identified by a unique document number in the bottom right corner.